talamprasad15/learning-bash-scripting/README.md

-# learning-bash-scripting
+# Learning Bash Scripting

-The repository for the course Learning Bash Scripting
+The repository for the LinkedIn Learning course _Learning Bash Scripting_.